bmw-tech/ozzie.flutter/README.md

 ```

 In your Flutter integration tests, create an instance of `Ozzie`, pass the `FlutterDriver`, give it a `groupName` and ask it to `takeScreenshot`.
 That simple!
 And whenever you have finished with tests, you can create an HTML report by asking `Ozzie` to `generateHtmlReport`.

+If you want to measure the performance of your app, simple wrap your integration tests in `profilePerformance` and it will be added to the HTML report.

 Here's an example: